modalitysystems/modalitysoftware-docs/TWAPerformance/Call-Logger.md

   - Tenant User to Federared/external User
   - Federated/External user to Tenant User

 This includes both direct routing and Microsoft calling plan calls.

+Call Logger does not include Meetings (any session with more than 2 people), but reports on meetings are availanble in Teamwork Analytics Call Records Usage Reports.

 Power BI can filter reports by:
   - Caller (UPN or PSTN number)